Robert Conrad: Roles as Paul Ryan and Jake Webster

 In 1969, he debuted as prosecutor Paul Ryan in the TV movie D.A.: Murder One (1969).
-He reprised the movie in D.A.: Conspiracy to Kill (1971) and the short-lived 1971 series The D.A..
-In 1971, He also played Deputy D.A.
-Paul Ryan on Adam-12, (Episode: The Radical).
+He reprised the role in D.A.: Conspiracy to Kill (1971) and the short-lived 1971 series The D.A..
+In 1971, he also played Deputy D.A.
+Paul Ryan on Adam-12 (Episode: "The Radical"), and in a compilation of several of the 1/2 hour "The D.A" episodes into a TV movie syndicated as Confessions of a D.A.
+Man.
 He was also in such made-for-television movies as Weekend of Terror (1970) and Five Desperate Women (1971).
 He tried another TV series as American spy Jake Webster in Assignment Vienna (1972), which lasted only eight episodes.
 He was a murderous fitness franchise promoter in a fourth season episode of Columbo ("An Exercise in Fatality", 1974).
 Conrad starred in the feature films Murph the Surf (1975) and Sudden Death (1977).
-He reprised his role as Paul Ryan in the TV movie Confessions of the D.A.
-Man.

 Baa Baa Black Sheep

-Conrad found ratings success again from 1976 to 1978 as legendary tough-guy World War II fighter ace Pappy Boyington in Baa Baa Black Sheep, retitled for its second season and in later syndication as Black Sheep Squadron.
+Conrad briefly returned to series TV from 1976 to 1978 as legendary tough-guy World War II fighter ace Pappy Boyington in Baa Baa Black Sheep, retitled for its second season and in later syndication as Black Sheep Squadron in a re-tooling that failed to keep the series on the air.
 He directed three episodes.

-The show's success led Conrad to win a People's Choice Award for Favorite Male Actor and a Golden Globe nomination for his performance.
+Despite the show's struggles in the ratings, Conrad went on to win a People's Choice Award for Favorite Male Actor and a Golden Globe nomination for his performance.
 He followed it with a lead part in the television miniseries Centennial (1978).

 The Duke and A Man Called Sloane

 In 1978, Conrad starred in the short-lived TV series The Duke as Duke Ramsey, a boxer turned private eye.
 Conrad directed some episodes.
 In the late 1970s, he served as the captain of the NBC team for six editions of Battle of the Network Stars.
-Around this time reprised the role of West in a pair of made-for-TV films which reunited him with his West co-star, Ross Martin, The Wild Wild West Revisited (1979) and More Wild Wild West (1980).
+Around this time he reprised the role of West in a pair of made-for-TV films which reunited him with his West co-star, Ross Martin, The Wild Wild West Revisited (1979) and More Wild Wild West (1980).

 Conrad was identified in the late 1970s with his television commercials for Eveready batteries, particularly his placing of the battery on his shoulder and prompting the viewer to challenge its long-lasting power: "Come on, I dare ya".
 The commercial was parodied frequently on American television comedies such as Johnny Carson's The Tonight Show and The Carol Burnett Show.

 Conrad made the occasional feature such as The Lady in Red (1979) for Roger Corman's New World Pictures, where he played John Dillinger from a script by John Sayles.
 Conrad later played a modern-day variation of James West in the short-lived series A Man Called Sloane in 1979.
 Conrad directed some episodes.